Jesse-Millwood/Bill-Of-Materials-Tools/README.md

 You must add fields to every part in order to take advantage of having part numbers in your schematic file and exposed in the output of this tool.
 This can be accomplished this way:
 * In Eeschema click `Preferences` and the `Schematic Editor Options`
 * Then there is a tab at the top of that dialog window called `Template Field Names`
-* Here there can be fields entered such as "Distributor#" and "Distributor"
+* Here there can be fields shuould be "Distributor#" and "Distributor"
 * All of the schematic symbols will have these attributes now and you can edit them by pressing `E` on the symbols
 * I am not sure if there is a way to include fields when creating a symbol in the Library Editor